Home > City Guides > Best Neighborhoods in Seattle for Singles & Young Professionals

 Things to Do in Ballard

-Head over to one of the coolest museums in Seattle to learn more about Ballard’s Scandinavian roots at the National Nordic Museum.
-Find fresh produce and local goods year-round when you support vendors at the Ballard Farmers Market.
+Explore exhibits like Nordic Journeys, Ginny Ruffner, and Nina Katchadourian at the National Nordic Museum.
+Find fresh produce, drinks, and other local goods year-round when you support vendors at the Ballard Farmers Market.
 Stroll down the scenic coast or let your dog roam the leash-free area of Golden Gardens Park.
 Try some bayside restaurants, dock your boat, and go fishing at Shilshole Bay Marina.
 Start your day with locally-sourced coffee, a Matcha Latte, and a Pinwheel pastry at Mabel Coffee.
-Fill up on delicious Ballard seafood dishes that change daily like Grilled Sardines, Eagle Rock Oysters, and Hama Hama Clams at The Walrus and the Carpenter.
+Fill up on delicious Ballard seafood dishes that change daily like Grilled Sardines and Hama Hama Clams at The Walrus and the Carpenter.
 Enjoy Caribbean fare like the Caribbean Roast Sandwich, Seared Scallops, or Bien Salad at Un Bien.
-Or go out for a Seattle date night to enjoy live DJs and Lord of the Rings-inspired cocktails like The Green Dragon, The Riders of Rohan, and the White Hand of Saruman at Bar Sabine.
+Or go out for a Seattle date night, enjoy live DJs, and cocktails like Daughters of the Dragon at Sabine Cafe & Bar.

 Activities in Ballard include museums, markets, parks, and restaurants.